 Dryness of the skin, inflammation, itching and vulnerability to bacterial infections are the common symptoms of eczema.

 - Skin Inflammation – inflammation is inevitable in the body’s attempt to heal itself from the damage in the tissues.
 It’s a natural response of the immune system to the onset of an injury or infection.
 However, when the immune system starts to act out, inflammation becomes chronic — and that’s the problem.
 CBD has been shown to effectively curb inflammation by interacting with white blood cells such as microglial cells and macrophages that trigger inflammation.
 CBD also stimulates glycine receptors, lowering chronic inflammatory pain (1–2).

 - Psoriasis – CBD helps the body maintain homeostasis in the skin, taking care of the balance between all processes within it.
 Poor skin health is linked to psoriasis, dermatitis, pigmentation disorders, and eczema.
-Besides its anti-inflammatory effects, CBD creams can reduce itching by activating CB2 receptors on the site of the nerve fibers.
+Besides its anti-inflammatory effects, CBD creams can help alleviate symptoms of psoriasis by reducing itching by activating CB2 receptors on the site of the nerve fibers.
 This, in turn, modulates itching signals and soothes the skin (3).

 - Acne – According to a 2014 study, CBD exerts sebostatic and antiinflammatory effects on human sebocytes, which are responsible for the production of oils inside the skin (4).
 For one, CBD can make the skin feel and look less greasy.
 When it comes to reducing inflammation, it may prevent acne breakouts and speed up their healing, contributing to faster regeneration.